Thiago099/Graph-Coloring-2/README.md

     Left Arrow more colors
     Right Arrow less colors

-the graph is colored with the minimun ammount of colors possible but you can reduce the number of display colors to see how the program works as it fix a point in some color on every interation
+you can reduce the limit of display colors to see how the program works as it fix a point in some color on every interation